Skullybutcher/Bharatbuilds/README.md

 rule review `POST .../rules/{rid}/{accept,edit,reject,escalate}`, `POST .../patch/{approve,reject,request-revision}`, witness replay, `POST /procedures/{v}/activate` (hash-verified), `POST /builds/{id}/resume`
-(server-side Step Functions resume — clients never hold task tokens), runtime-trace ingestion `POST /traces` + `GET /builds/{id}/trace-compare` (real-world evidence, read-only comparison — docs/traces.md), bulk CSV ingest `POST /traces/csv` (all-or-nothing, idempotent), multi-procedure workspaces `POST /procedures` + build against any registered version by `procedure_version_id` (fail-closed DAG validation — docs/workspaces.md), approved builds export a sha256-sealed evidence pack (`GET /builds/{id}/governance-bundle`) — reviews, approvals, guardrails, witnesses, patch, certificate, and audit over canonical bytes.
+(server-side Step Functions resume, clients never hold task tokens), runtime-trace ingestion `POST /traces` + `GET /builds/{id}/trace-compare` (real-world evidence, read-only comparison, docs/traces.md), bulk CSV ingest `POST /traces/csv` (all-or-nothing, idempotent), multi-procedure workspaces `POST /procedures` + build against any registered version by `procedure_version_id` (fail-closed DAG validation, docs/workspaces.md), approved builds export a sha256-sealed evidence pack (`GET /builds/{id}/governance-bundle`), reviews, approvals, guardrails, witnesses, patch, certificate, and audit over canonical bytes.
 Export is refused (409) for builds with no human approval on record, so an unapproved candidate can never masquerade as a governed artifact.
-A runtime trace can be nominated as a witness candidate (`POST /builds/{id}/nominate-witness`), but the nomination only re-runs the verified pipeline behind an honesty gate — the trace must disagree with the stale procedure.
-A nomination never creates a witness by assertion. benchmark endpoints.
+A runtime trace can be nominated as a witness candidate (`POST /builds/{id}/nominate-witness`), but the nomination only re-runs the verified pipeline behind an honesty gate, the trace must disagree with the stale procedure.
+A nomination never creates a witness by assertion.
+Re-verify recomputes an approved build's entire proof from the accepted rule IR (`POST /builds/{id}/reverify`): compile key, patched workflow, patch ops, certificate content, validation, witnesses, and the exact Gate-2 artifact hashes a human signed, a VERIFIED/MISMATCH verdict with per-check detail, and tampered evidence or compiler drift is named, never papered over.
+After activation, the drift monitor (`GET /drift`) replays recent runtime traces against the ACTIVE procedure's graph under the standing policy and reports a disagreement rate with each drifted dimension named, the standing half of the CI loop (trace-compare is the pre-activation half; both share one mismatch definition).
+Builds are workspace-scoped: `ws-*` Cognito groups gate every list and per-build surface, denials are audited, and identical compiles across workspaces stay isolated.
 The local server and the Lambda `ApiFn` share one implementation (`services/api/actions.py`) so both surfaces stay identical.

 ## Layout